Apocalyptic and post-apocalyptic fiction: Environmental disaster

-Palladium Books' Rifts roleplaying game (1990) features an apocalypse caused by various natural disasters including the eruption of the Yellowstone supervolcano which releases a large amount of magical energy that is amplified by deaths of millions occurring during a solstice, at midnight, during a planetary alignment, creating the titular rifts that bring forth various beings and monstrosities from throughout the Megaverse.
+Palladium Books' Rifts roleplaying game (1990) features an apocalypse caused by various natural disasters, including the eruption of the Yellowstone supervolcano, which releases a large amount of magical energy, This energy is amplified by the deaths of millions occurring during a solstice, at midnight, during a planetary alignment, creating the titular rifts that bring forth various beings and monstrosities from throughout the Megaverse.

 In Octavia Butler's 1993 novel Parable of the Sower, climate change and corporatism are the human-caused reasons for societal collapse.

+The Legend of Zelda: The Wind Waker (2002) is set in the Great Sea, a massive ocean that was formed following a magical flood that destroyed all settlements besides those located on mountain peaks.
+This is later revealed to be the result of Hyrule's goddesses submerging the land to stop Ganon.
+Ganon attempts to raise Hyrule from the depths, but is thwarted by the wish of Daphnes Nohansen Hyrule, the last king of Hyrule.
+By the end of the game, Link and Tetra set off to find a new land.

-In the film The Day After Tomorrow (2004), based on Art Bell’s and Whitley Strieber's speculative non-fiction novel The Coming Global Superstorm (1999), extreme weather events caused by climate change invoke mass destruction across the planet, and eventually result in a new ice age.
+In the film The Day After Tomorrow (2004), based on Art Bell's and Whitley Strieber's speculative non-fiction novel The Coming Global Superstorm (1999), extreme weather events caused by climate change invoke mass destruction across the planet, and eventually result in a new ice age.

 The video game The Long Dark (2017) depicts survival in the wilderness of northern Canada during winter after a geomagnetic disaster has disabled all modern technology.

-The Legend of Zelda: Wind Waker (2002) features a world where a magic flood destroyed all settlements that were not located on mountain peaks.